 “Scripture seems to teach that the unborn fetus is an individual person.
 Isaiah says, ‘The Lord called me from the womb’ (49:1, RSV).
 Paul says that God ‘set me apart before I was born, and had called me through his grace’ (Gal.
 1:15, RSV).
 John the Baptist was ‘filled with the Holy Spirit, even from his mother’s womb’ (Luke 1:15, RSV).
 And a psalm writer called himself a ‘me’, a self, when he wrote that ‘in sin did my mother conceive me’ (Ps.
 51:5, RSV).
 Also, in Ps.
 139:13 we read, ‘Thou didst knit me together in my mother’s womb’ (RSV).
 And in Jeremiah, Yahweh says to the prophet, ‘Before I formed you in the womb I knew you, and before you were born I consecrated you’ I appointed you a prophet to the nations’ (1:5, RSV)” (Beacon Dictionary of Theology).

 God views the human fetus as a person -a whole person- one He can know and fill with the Holy Spirit.
-To discard this person, this living, real person, is MURDER.
+To discard this person, this living, real person, is murder in most circumstances.
 Abortion is the killing of unborn babies!

 So, abortion is wrong.
 We preach it, protest against it, write about it, send letters to politicians to encourage them to outlaw it, even vote for candidates who are against it, but as wrong as abortion is, which is worse: a murder that allows that baby to avoid the trials of this life (and possibly a very difficult family situation) and go straight into the loving arms of his or her Savior, or legislating misery on that single, teenage, mother-to-be without the offer of help?